Roundup: Falcons' Chris Lindstrom broke foot vs. Vikes

 11. Giants coach Pat Shurmur said wide receiver Sterling Shepard might have suffered a concussion in New York's loss to the Cowboys.
 Offensive lineman Kevin Zeitler (shoulder) and linebacker Kareem Martin (knee) are also being evaluated.

 12. Jets coach Adam Gase said linebacker C.J.
-Mosley (groin) and Quinnen Williams (ankle) are unlikely to practice Wednesday and are still being evaluated.
+Mosley (groin) and Quinnen Williams (ankle) are unlikely to practice Wednesday.
 Williams was spotted at the team facility in a walking boot.
+Mosley will have a MRI later Monday

+13. The New England Patriots have released safety Obi Melifonwu and tight end Lance Kendricks, according to NFL Network's Mike Giardi.
+The belief is that Melifonwu's spot will be occupied by new addition Antonio Brown.